String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Introduction

 Ref.~\cite{Chen:2021dsw} argued that HP balls have a negative Euclidean mode analogous to that of the Euclidean Schwarzschild solution.
 It has long been known that this mode can be alternatively identified as the static zero-mode at the threshold of the GL instability \cite{Gregory:1987nb,Reall:2001ag}, and this is the case for black strings and HP strings alike.
 This suggests that HP strings may exhibit GL instabilities.
 While the HP formalism can not directly uncover unstable modes, it motivates us to further investigate this possibility using all available tools.

 We will explicitly obtain the zero modes for HP strings and find a notable agreement between their wavelength values and those of black string zero modes.
 As we will discuss shortly, uniform HP strings below the Hagedorn temperature exist only in spatial dimensions $d=4,5,6$ (spacetime dimension $D = d+1=5,6,7$).
-For these cases the numerical results for the zero-mode wavelength, in appropriate units, are
+For these cases, the numerical results for the zero-mode wavelength, in units of the thickness of the string, are

-Despite some ambiguity in the comparison that we will address, the closeness between the two sets of values is noteworthy, given the markedly different form of the equations governing each system.
+The closeness between the two sets of values is noteworthy, given the markedly different form of the equations governing each system.

 Next, we move beyond this perturbative analysis to construct the branch of non-uniform HP strings in a Kaluza-Klein circle of length $L$, continuing until the non-uniformity is so large that the solutions are better viewed as HP balls localized within the Kaluza-Klein circle.
 Here, we observe one example of a stringy resolution of GL singularities: unlike the transition from black strings to localized black holes, which involves a singular change in horizon topology, HP strings and localized balls are smoothly connected, with no discontinuity.